 This section deals with ecopsychology, some aspects of environmental psychology, and the intersection of nature, the human psyche, and spirit.
-Ecopsychology and environmental psychology are two of the disciplines which deal directly with human-nature relationships.
-They seek to complement other disciplines dealing with these relationships, including aspects of ecology, human geography, environmental action and sustainability, architecture and design, environmental justice, and ecophilosophy.
+Ecopsychology and environmental psychology are two of the disciplines that deal directly with human-nature relationships.
+They complement other disciplines dealing with these relationships, including ecology, human geography, environmental action and sustainability, architecture and design, environmental justice, and ecophilosophy.

 A DEFINITION OF ECOPSYCHOLOGY

 The deep and enduring psychological questions--who we are, how we grow, why we suffer, how we heal--are inseparable from our relationships with the physical world.
 Similarly, the over-riding environmental questions--the sources of, consequences of, and solutions to environmental problems--are deeply rooted in the psyche, our images of self and nature, and our behaviors.
 Ecopsychology integrates ecology and psychology in responding to both sets of questions.
 Among its aims are:

 - shifting the basis of environmental action from anxiety, blame, and coercion to invitation, joy, devotion, and love;

 - fostering ecological thinking and direct contact with the natural world in psychotherapy and personal growth to promote the psychological benefits of nature experiences; and